She did it! Kim learned to drive the 6-speed stick shift Mazda MX5, and she did it in about half an hour. Photo: Scotty Reiss

 5. Have the driver test out the clutch and learn the gear pattern

-Before starting the car make sure to get a feel for this new equipment; it won’t be second nature so you’ll need to practice before starting off.
-Put the clutch all the way to the floor, and with the clutch in, shift through all the gears so you know where each one is.
-Some cars have an indicator light on the dashboard that signals which gear you’re in, but most don’t, so learning where they are is important.
+Before starting the car, make sure to get a feel for this new equipment; it won’t be second nature so you’ll need to practice before starting off.
+Put the clutch all the way to the floor, and get a feel for shifting gears.

 6. Make sure you know where neutral is